You can access WebMerge for Salesforce.com at any time from the App Launcher in the top left corner of Salesforce.

 Not only do you have the option to setup criteria for generating documents automatically, users can also generate documents on demand using the WebMerge button on a Salesforce record.
 The objects currently supported by WebMerge are: Account, Case, Contact, Contract, Lead and Opportunity.

-View a record from each of these objects and click on Edit Layout in the upper right menu.
+View a record from each of these objects and click on Setup > Edit Object in the upper right menu.

-Click on the Buttons section and you will see a WebMerge button.
+In the Buttons section you will see a WebMerge button.

 Drag the WebMerge button into the Custom Buttons section of the Page Layout.